How to contribute

 You can also track your proposal by filling an issue in the appropriate GitHub repository.
 Before creating a feature request, please perform a cursory search to see if someone else has already asked for it.
 Prefer to complete an existing issue instead of opening a new one to avoid duplications and make the triage of issues more complex.

-Please give us as much details as you can on your needs or use cases filling the issue template to help the development team to fulfill your needs.
+Please give us as many details as you can on your needs or use cases filling the issue template to help the development team to fulfill your needs.